book

 1. Set the key name you want to store the model under in the Object Store.

-2. # Set the key to store the transformer and regressor models in Object Store for reuse across sessions.
+2. # Set the key to store the model in the Object Store so you can use it later.

 model_key = "model.hmm"